How To Get A Library Card

 ||Number of items

 |Books & Audios

 Only two items may be checked out the day a patron applies for a library card.
-All subsequent times the number of regular items checked out is unlimited except for DVDs, and New Books, which is 5 each.
+All subsequent times the number of regular items checked out is unlimited except for New Books, which is 5 each.
 Only patrons 18 and over may check out unrated DVDs, DVDs that are rated R or M, or graphic novels located in the adult section.

-All materials except New Books, DVDs, Tablets, Interlibrary Loans and reserved materials may be renewed for one additional 21 day period.
+All materials except New Books, Tablets, Interlibrary Loans and reserved materials may be renewed for one additional 21 day period.
 Patrons may renew the items by visiting or calling the Library at 254-953-5491 or by accessing the online catalog.
 Items that have been renewed once must be left in the Library for 24 hours before the same individual may check them out again.

 Books are overdue the day after the due date and materials will accrue a fine of $.05 per day until they are either renewed or returned.
 Overdue notices are emailed periodically.
 Please provide the library with your email address.
 Patrons with overdue materials may not check out additional materials.

 A book drop is available for convenience in returning library materials during hours when the library is not open.
 Use of the book drop does not cancel fines.
 Materials may be damaged when deposited in the book drop.

 Damaged and Lost Materials